 Medical Assistant Salary and Job Growth

-Given the demand due to the rapidly increasing aging population, the profession is projected to undergo tremendous growth through 2026.
-The BLS estimates that the field will grow by 29 percent through 2026, which is much faster than average for all occupations.
+Given the demand due to the rapidly increasing aging population, the profession is projected to undergo tremendous growth.
+The BLS estimates that the field will grow by 23% through 2028, which is much faster than average for all occupations.

 Earn a Degree Today

 This is a fascinating field that is bound to provide you with a lifetime of fulfillment.
 There is no better satisfaction than watching a patient improve over time.
 There may also be moments of real heartbreak, but each is an opportunity for personal growth and development that few people get to experience.

 If you know that being a medical assistant is the right move for you, the time is right to find the best program and enroll.
 There are funds available for qualified applicants and there are even scholarships that can help ease the financial burden of school.
-Remember that an education is one thing that no one can ever take from you, and an education in the health care field is bound to be in demand for years to come
+Remember, an education is one thing that no one can ever take from you, and an education in the health care field is bound to be in demand for years to come